IslamFSoliman/Explore_US_Bikeshare_Data/README.md

 ### The program request for three inputs (city, month, and day) from the user and takes 3 .csv files to explore it's data to return the following:

-1 - Most popular month, day, and hour the bikes were used.\
+1. Most popular month, day, and hour the bikes were used.
-2 - Most popular starting statation and ending station.\
+2. Most popular starting statation and ending station.
-3 - Most frequent combination of start station and end station.\
+3. Most frequent combination of start station and end station.
-4 - Total travel time of all trips.\
+4. Total travel time of all trips.
-5 - Average travel time.\
+5. Average travel time.
-6 - The counts of user types.\
+6. The counts of user types.
-7 - User gender count.\
+7. User gender count.
-8 - Getting the earliest, most recent, and most common year of birth.\
+8. Getting the earliest, most recent, and most common year of birth.
-9 - Showing some raw data if user choose to.
+9. Showing some raw data if user choose to.